Tracy Claxton: Early life and education

 was part of the Kansas team when they reached the second round.
 The team finished in third by the end of the 1981 AIAW Championship for Division I schools.
 During her two seasons with Kansas, Claxton had the rebounds season record in 1981 and 1982 while also holding the 1982 season record in points.
 With her 61 games, Claxton accumulated 792 rebounds and 1,039 points.

 After leaving Kansas to become a student at Old Dominion University, Claxton did not play basketball from 1982 to 1983.
-From 1983 to 1985, Claxton was a member of the Old Dominion Monarchs women's basketball team.
+From 1983 to 1985, Claxton was a member of the Old Dominion Lady Monarchs basketball team.
 With the Lady Monarchs, Claxton and her team won the 1985 NCAA Division I women's basketball tournament.
 After the championship game, Claxton was named the NCAA basketball tournament Most Outstanding Player for 1985.

 Following her final season in 1985, Claxton had played in 118 games for Old Dominion.
 With her statistics at Kansas and Old Dominion, Claxton accumulated 1,999 points and 1,434 rebounds in her career.
 Claxton was also the Old Dominion season leader for most rebounds in 1984 and 1985.
-With 1,434 rebounds, Claxton was eighteenth for most career rebounds by a NCAA Division I women's basketball player in 2020.
+With 1,434 rebounds, Claxton was eighteenth for most career rebounds by an NCAA Division I women's basketball player in 2020.
 Apart from her college basketball career, Claxton went to Sacred Heart University in the 1990s to study primary education.